We spend approximately ⅓ of our lives asleep — but what actually happens during sleep, and why is it needed for exercise recovery?

 If you don’t get enough sleep, you’re more likely to feel fatigued and sore the day after a workout.

-Similarly, not sleeping enough may lead to cognitive decline.
+Not getting enough sleep may also increase your risk of cognitive decline.
 That could mean lapses in concentration and memory, losing your train of thought, or finding it hard to make decisions.

 What happens if you don’t get enough sleep?